UTM Coordinate Converter

 UTM zones run from 1 to 60, each covering 6° of longitude.

-Include the 500,000 m false easting from maps or GPS devices.
+Include the standard 500,000 m false easting exactly as shown on your map or device.

 Northern hemisphere values start at 0; southern values include the 10,000,000 m offset.